 The systematic method does not prescribe a specific investment objective, nor any of the four attributes above.
-It is a generic “shell” or “engine” and multiple combinations of the four attributes above are possible, as are variants.
+It is a generic “shell” or “framework” and multiple combinations of the four attributes above are possible, as are variants.
 What we shared here is our experience in selecting and operating a few instances of a systematic portfolio

 Ease of use

 We found the systematic approach simple to operate and maintain once the setup was in place.
 The part that needed more effort was the agreement in principle, investment objectives and definitions of the criteria.
-Identifying an owner for the systematic portfolio is also important to oversee the end-to-end operation and success of the systematic portfolio.
+Identifying an owner for the systematic portfolio is also important to oversee the end-to-end operation (life-cycle) and success of the systematic portfolio.